JoeyHendricks/python-benchmark-harness/README.md

 # Get a letter rank how your changes compare to a previous benchmark.
 letter_rank = mb.regression.letter_rank  # > A+
 ```

+That start up a benchmark or profiling session more flexibly you can also use the **trace** decorator.
+To do this you simple decorator the function or method you wish to benchmark this can be done the following way:

 > Check out the [documentation](https://github.com/JoeyHendricks/python-micro-benchmarks/wiki) for more help to get started.